 -You see, said dad with a condescending tone, –those are the Catholic churches.
 On one side you can contemplate the one that is finally dying; of course there’s no point in desperately trying to restore it.
 On the other side there’s a new one, built with great fanfare, but it’s a stillborn thingie.
 Of course we’re not falling for this sort of things, uh!

 There you go, auntie.
 Enjoy your knick-knacks while you still can.

 It wasn’t like my father to dish out the explicit details of his line of reasoning, but in this case he had to make an exception.
 I was a child in need of guidance.

-It was a desert made of cracked walls covered in graffiti, yellow streetlights and a few shadows of men hastily disappearing, probably lost in their daily lives.
+It was a desert made of cracked walls covered in graffiti, yellow streetlights and a few shadows of men hastily disappearing, lost in their daily lives.

-You could only feel sorry for those two church buildings, silently engaged in a fierce scaffolding war to conquer a sliver of visibility, to have a place in that corner of the world, a world utterly uninterested in their little dramas.
+You could only feel sorry for those two church buildings, silently engaged in a fierce scaffolding war to conquer a sliver of visibility, to have a place in that corner of the world, a world utterly uninterested in their insignificant dramas.